xiaohaier66/WebLog/README.md

 WebLog
 =
-1. Brief introduction :
+Brief introduction :
 -
   Very small and simple.It's the first time that I use python to complete a simple project.
-2. `Initial operating environment` :
+Initial operating environment:
+-
   ubuntu.
-3.` How to use `:
+How to use
+-
   (1)Create a Python Django development environment in a linux machine.
   Command:
     sudo apt-get update